georgeniculae/swift-wheels-hub-reactive/README.md

-# Swift Wheels Hub Reactive
+# Auto Hub Reactive

-Swift Wheels Hub Reactive is a reactive microservices-based application built using Spring WebFlux.
+Auto Hub Reactive is a reactive microservices-based application built using Spring WebFlux.
 The project is designed to handle various aspects of a car rental service, including car management, booking, customer management, email notifications, and more.

 ## Project Structure

 The project is organized into multiple modules, each responsible for a specific domain:

-- `swift-wheels-hub-reactive-common`: Common utilities and shared code.
+- `auto-hub-reactive-common`: Common utilities and shared code.
-- `swift-wheels-hub-reactive-api-gateway`: API Gateway for routing and load balancing.
+- `auto-hub-reactive-api-gateway`: API Gateway for routing and load balancing.
-- `swift-wheels-hub-reactive-agency`: Manages car-related operations.
+- `auto-hub-reactive-agency`: Manages car-related operations.
-- `swift-wheels-hub-reactive-ai`: AI-related functionalities.
+- `auto-hub-reactive-ai`: AI-related functionalities.
-- `swift-wheels-hub-reactive-audit`: Auditing services.
+- `auto-hub-reactive-audit`: Auditing services.
-- `swift-wheels-hub-reactive-booking`: Booking management.
+- `auto-hub-reactive-booking`: Booking management.
-- `swift-wheels-hub-reactive-customer`: Customer management.
+- `auto-hub-reactive-customer`: Customer management.
-- `swift-wheels-hub-reactive-email-notification`: Email notification services.
+- `auto-hub-reactive-email-notification`: Email notification services.
-- `swift-wheels-hub-reactive-expense`: Expense management.
+- `auto-hub-reactive-expense`: Expense management.
-- `swift-wheels-hub-reactive-request-validator`: Request validation services.
+- `auto-hub-reactive-request-validator`: Request validation services.

 ## Technologies Used